wusenvic/annotation-pre-microRNA/README.md

 2. pre-microRNA reference sequences in FASTA file
 3. mature microRNA reference sequences in FASTA file.

-FIrstly, preprocess rowdata with quality control for rawdata.
+FIrstly, preprocess rawdata with quality control for rawdata.
 Secondely, go through "main_concept" file and perform sequence filter following the instruction.
 Thirdly, using "anotation_pre_microRNA_based_on_kmer.py" to do a final annotation.
 Lastly, combined single sample files to a matrix via the script of "combined*.py"